How To Know How Deep To Set Your Float – 2 Easy Ways

 I discuss my favorite floats on my page 5 Best Centerpin Floats For 2022.

-Float Size
+Float Size and Weights

-Generally, the size of float that I use for steelhead, trout, and salmon, depends on the depth and the velocity of the river at the spot I’m fishing.
+The size of float that I use for steelhead, trout, and salmon, depends on the depth and the velocity of the river at the spot I’m fishing.

-The exception is if you need to cast very far and need to add more weight for distance, in which case a bigger float might be required.
+The exception is if I need to cast very far and need to add more weight for distance, in which case a bigger float might be required.
 The other exception is when locating the bottom.

 I discuss setting up your weights and float properly on my page Float and Weights Setup.